-[Enabled] Enables the support for USB devices on legacy operating systems (OS).
+[Enabled] Your system supports the USB devices in legacy operating systems.

-[Disabled] The USB devices can be used only for the BIOS setup program.
+[Disabled] Your USB devices can be used for BIOS setup only and cannot be recognized in the boot devices list.

-[Auto] Allows the system to detect the presence of USB devices at startup.
-If detected, the USB controller legacy mode is enabled.
-If no USB device is detected, the legacy USB support is disabled.
+[Auto] Your system automatically detects the presence of USB devices at startup.

-ASUS B85M-F B2.0 2-25
+If any USB devices are detected, the legacy USB support is enabled.

-Intel® xHCI Mode [Smart Auto]
+Intel xHCI Mode [Smart Auto]